-Kingsland Minerals (ASX:KNG) is pleased to announce more outstanding intersections of Total Graphitic Carbon (TGC) including the thickest intercept to date of 285m @ 6.1% TGC, inc. 79m @ 10.5% TGC, at its 100% owned Leliyn Graphite Project in the Northern Territory.
+Kingsland Minerals (ASX:KNG) is pleased to announce more outstanding intersections of Total Graphitic Carbon (TGC) at its 100 per cent owned Leliyn Graphite Project in the Northern Territory.
 The initial drilling program has been completed with 53 RC holes (5,400m) and 11 diamond core holes (2,400m).
+All assay results have been received and passed on to independent geologists to complete the maiden Mineral Resource Estimate (MRE).